 While B12 intake generally seems to be above the recommended daily dosage, the incidence of B12-deficiency, primarily among elderly folks in Western countries, is approximately 20%.

 The main cause: Malabsorption.

 Later in life, the body becomes less efficient at absorbing natural B12 sources, making B12 supplementation increasingly necessary over time.
-Conversely, men & women who opt for the vegan & vegetarian lifestyle simply don’t receive enough B12 in their B12-deficient diets, and may require B12 supplementation to compensate.
+Conversely, men and women who opt for the vegan and vegetarian lifestyle simply don’t receive enough B12 in their B12-deficient diets, and may require B12 supplementation to compensate.